 So, at the end of play, each player counts up how many Kings, Queens, Jacks, Aces and 10s they have, assigning to them their respective values, and, announce their tally.
 The side or player with the highest tally is awarded 1 point for Game Point.

-Seven Up is played over several hands to an agreed total such as 7 or 10.
+Seven Up is played over several hands to grand total of 7 points.